AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    private ProductTeaser productTeaser;
    ```

-   For all of the methods that we don't want to override or change, we can simply return the value that the `ProductTeaser` returns.
+   For the methods that you do not want to override or change, you can return the value that the `ProductTeaser` returns.
 For example:

    ```java
    @Override